Towards a mathematical theory of trajectory inference: Theoretical results: a convex variational approach to trajectory inference

 This section provides theoretical justifications for our method, especially regarding the convergence of the scheme as the number of measurements goes to infinity.
-In particular we prove the two theorems stated in Section \ref{sec:theory_no_growth}.
+The main results, already mentioned in the introduction, are: the variational characterization of laws of an SDE with drift being a gradient; and the convergence to the ground truth of the reconstructed law from sparse data in some limiting regime of the parameters.